 In 2013 all of TWC's news channels were rebranded as "TWC News" with a new unified website at TWCNews.com – although NY1 and NY1 Noticias also retained their NY1 identities.
 On June 2, 2014, the company launched another news channel in Texas with the addition of TWC News San Antonio.

-Today the TWC news channels are led by Vice President of News Bernadine Han.
-Top management includes Group Vice President of Operations and Engineering Joe Truncale, Vice President of Digital Media Jeremy Bitz, Vice President of Technical Operations Michael Chan, Vice President of Engineering Gunn Isarankura, and Vice President of Information Technology Calvin Lam.
+Today the Spectrum News channels in New York are led by Vice President of News Bernadine Han.
+Top management includes Group VP of Operations and Engineering Joe Truncale, VP of Digital Media Jeremy Bitz, VP of Technical Operations Michael Chan, VP of Engineering Gunn Isarankura, and VP of Information Technology Calvin Lam.

 Your City, Your News